Shining Tor Walk

 Stage 1: Errwood Hall Car Park to Shining Tor summit

 1. Walk to the far end of the car park (the south end) with the road and Errwood Reservoir on your left.
-At the edge of the car park, take the grassy path up the bank and to the right, through the trees.
-This can be a little muddy underfoot in places, after rain.
+(Ignore the broad track to the right – with a green-painted metal gate – which provides access for forestry vehicles.)

-5. Go through the kissing gate, and continue on up the track, now more grassy, aiming for a dry stone wall about 250 meters away.
+5. Pass through the gates (the big metal gate is usually left open), and continue on up the track, now more grassy, aiming for a dry stone wall about 250 meters away (just visible on the horizon, over to the right).

-6. At the dry stone wall, there is another kissing gate and a signpost.
-Don't go through the kissing gate, but instead bear left to continue following the track uphill—less steeply now— keeping the wall on your right (the signpost points to "Cat & Fiddle" in this direction).
+6. At the dry stone wall, there is another gateway with a stone pillar.
+Don't pass through the gateway, but instead bear left to continue following the track uphill – less steeply now – keeping the wall on your right.

 Continue to stage 2